 Luckily at one moment, we spotted a group of brolgas.
 What brolgas were doing in the desert?
 It was hard to believe, and yet the fact they strolled stately among the herd of cows.

 How many times were we trying to spot Brolgas in Kakadu National Park or any wetlands we visited so far and nothing?
 And here you have it.
 Three brolgas walking around the cattle.
 Australia is an amazing and surprising place sometimes.

 Urandangi Road – total emptiness

 Our final road stretch started when we turned left from Plenty Highway and joined Urandangi Road.
 Urandangi Road is a very narrow, but flat track with no corrugations.

 We had seen a few cars passing us and then we had to lean to the left to make it possible.

-At some point we stopped the car to enjoy the surrounding us Urandangi Road emptiness.
-The terrain was so flat and without trees so we could see the horizon for 20 kilometers far away and around us.
+At some point, we stopped the car to enjoy the surrounding us Urandangi Road emptiness.
+The terrain was so flat and without trees so we could see the horizon for 20 kilometres far away and around us.
 We have not seen such a place in Australia yet.